BasirS/poke-analytics_project/README.md

 ---

 ## Complications
 I found myself stuck in the frustrating role of a  "*digital janitor*" spending countless days trying to clean data scraped from VGChartz.
 After 3–4 grueling days of trial and error, I had to wave the white flag and accept that I couldn’t make the scraped data usable.
 As a last resort, I turned to an [outdated Kaggle dataset](https://www.kaggle.com/datasets/gregorut/videogamesales) from 2016—yes, a dataset that’s 8 years old!
-To bring it closer to 2023, I manually updated the dataset using information directly from the VGChartz website and the [Nintendo Financial Report Results](https://www.nintendo.co.jp/ir/en/finance/software/index.html).
-It was an exhausting and time-consuming process, but that was the only way left for my succeeding in an analysis-if any.
+To bring it closer to 2023, I manually updated the dataset using information directly from the [VGChartz](https://www.vgchartz.com/game/226034/pokemon/?region=All) website and the [Nintendo Financial Report Results](https://www.nintendo.co.jp/ir/en/finance/software/index.html) website.
+It was an exhausting and time-consuming process, but that was the only way left for me to succeed in an analysis–if any.
 Click [here](https://github.com/BasirS/poke-analytics_project/tree/main/vgchartz) if you want to witness how the lack of proper training in data cleaning during my coursework turned me into such a novice when dealing with even a relatively small dataset.
 This experience made me painfully aware of how much more I need to learn to handle real-world big data challenges effectively.

 ---